carmencchow/bellabeat_casestudy/README.md

 weightLogInfo_merged <- read_csv("C:/Users/carme/OneDrive/Desktop/TurkFitBit/mturkfitbit_export_4.12.16-5.12.16/Fitabase Data 4.12.16-5.12.16/weightLogInfo_merged.csv")
 ```

-We'll use `ls()` to check that the files have been correctly imported correctly in the environment pane of R Studio.
-Then we'll use `head()` to return the first few rows of each data frame.
-Here are the first six rows of the `sleepDay_merged` data:
+We'll use `ls()` to check that the files have been correctly imported into the environment pane of R Studio.
+Then, we'll use `head()` to return the first few rows of each data frame.
+Here are the ones from the `sleepDay_merged` data:

 ```
           Id SleepDay              TotalSleepRecords TotalMinutesAsleep TotalTimeInBed